AdiRishi/vite-react-ts-spa/README.md

 **State Synchronization**

 State synchronization is the process involved with querying and mutating data that typically lives on a server / database.
-State synchronization.

 Back in the day this process was typically done with the help of Redux.
 Developers would write actions, reducers and side effects to query/mutate server data.
 This is an anti-pattern and results in a huge amount of boilerplate code even for simple tasks.